Fraijo17/FRAIJOHW5/README.md

 # FRAIJOHW5

-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
+I am given a daily planner to create a schedule.
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
+When i open the planner the current day is displayed and time blocks are shown with the time of the day.
+I can enter an event for the time being.
-THEN I am presented with time blocks for standard business hours WHEN I view the time blocks for that day
-THEN each time block is color-coded to indicate whether it is in the past, present, or future WHEN I click into a time block
+Each time block is color coded to indicate if it's past, present, or future.
-THEN I can enter an event
-WHEN I click the save button for that time block
-THEN the text for that event is saved in local storage WHEN I refresh the page
-THEN the saved events persist
+On the far right is a save button where my input will be saved and still appear if page get's refreshed.